Kane Brown: Early life

-Sometimes homeless, his family moved around northwest Georgia when he was younger from Rossville to Fort Oglethorpe to LaFayette before finally settling in Red Bank, Tennessee.
+Sometimes homeless, Brown's family moved around northwest Georgia when he was younger from Rossville to Fort Oglethorpe to LaFayette before finally settling in Red Bank, Tennessee.
 As a result, he attended many schools, among them Lakeview Fort Oglethorpe High School in Fort Oglethorpe, where he sang in the choir with Lauren Alaina, the runner-up on Season 10 of American Idol.
-He also attended Red Bank, Ridgeland, and Soddy Daisy High Schools.
+He also attended Red Bank, Ridgeland, and Soddy Daisy High School.
 After graduation, he lived with his grandmother, who had also helped raise him.

 Brown grew up listening to country music but became interested in R&B music in middle school.
 However, after almost winning a school talent show in 11th grade with a rendition of Chris Young's "Gettin' You Home", he began to perform country music.
-He auditioned for both American Idol and The X Factor after the success of his school friend Lauren Alaina on American Idol.
-He was chosen for The X Factor after an audition in 2013 but left the show when its producers wanted to include him in a boy band.
+He auditioned for both American Idol and The X Factor USA after the success of his school friend Lauren Alaina on American Idol.
+He was chosen for The X Factor USA after an audition in 2013 but left the show when its producers wanted to include him in a boy band.
 After that, he decided to post his cover versions of popular songs online.

 Career

-In 2014, Kane Brown began posting videos of his covers of songs by Brantley Gilbert, Billy Currington, Alan Jackson, and other singers on social media.
+In 2014, Brown began posting videos of his covers of songs by Brantley Gilbert, Billy Currington, Alan Jackson, and other singers on social media.
 He acquired a following for his homemade videos on Facebook.
 His cover of Lee Brice's "I Don't Dance" was one early video that gained wide attention.
 Released on September 30, 2015, his cover of George Strait's "Check Yes or No" went viral and received more than seven million views.
 His number of followers on Facebook quickly reached more than a million, leading to a teaser clip for his own single "Used to Love You Sober" hitting one million views in less than three hours upon its release on October 8, 2015, and then reaching more than 11 million views in two weeks.

 Brown was initially signed to Zone 4 with Jay Frank as his first manager.
 Martha Earls became his manager in 2016.